Conditional free COVID-19 testing service continues for targeted groups

 Persons of targeted groups eligible for receiving free COVID-19 testing at the CTCs are mainly those who are vaccinated or those who are unfit for vaccination because of health reasons.
 They must present valid medical certificates/vaccination records/documents of identity proof (Note) for receiving free tests.
 This requirement is applicable to all targeted groups.
 In other words, persons of targeted groups will need to pay for the regular testing service if they do not fall under the category of being unfit for vaccination because of health reasons.

 The specific requirements for eligible persons of various targeted groups (including testing frequency, specimen requirement, conditions for receiving free test) are set out in the Annex.
-They have to make bookings online (www.communitytest.gov.hk/en) for receiving free testing service at the CTCs.
-Those who have no appointment or not meeting the eligibility/conditions will need to pay for the testing service at $240.
-The free testing arrangement will be available until end of November.
+They have to make bookings online (www.communitytest.gov.hk/en) for receiving the free testing service at the CTCs.
+Those who have no appointment or do not meet the eligibility/conditions will need to pay for the testing service at $240.
+The free testing arrangement will be available until the end of December.

 Persons eligible for booking a free test every day (For fully vaccinated persons: every three days)

-- Staff of DQHs, quarantine facilities and relevant designated transport
+- Working staff of quarantine centres/hotels, DQHs/DQFs and relevant designated transport

 - Designated cold store practitioners

-- Working staff of the CTCs and mobile specimen collection stations
+- Working staff of CTCs and mobile specimen collection stations

 Persons eligible for booking a free test every three days